MCLL Member's Card

 The MCLL Library Guide is a guide to help MCLL members navigate the McGill Library and discover resources to support their lifelong learning.

-To obtain a library card, take your MCLL Member’s Card, plus photo ID and proof of address, to the Loan desk at any of the McGill libraries (Most of us use the Humanities and Social Sciences Library, just up from the corner of Metcalfe and Sherbrooke).
+To obtain a library card, take your MCLL Member’s Card or a copy of the MCLL study group registration information that you received by email, plus photo ID and proof of address, to the Loan desk at any of the McGill libraries (Most of us use the Humanities and Social Sciences Library, just up from the corner of Metcalfe and Sherbrooke).
 You will receive, right then, on the spot, a library card with a barcode and number printed on it, and you will set up another, library PIN number.
 You will need the library card and PIN when you check books out at the auto-loan stations (the staff will show you how to do that), and you will need to enter both the barcode and the PIN to sign into your library account via computer.

 The website also offers a wealth of information about the McGill Library system and its services, how to research a topic, and how to gain access to other resources, as well as providing links to live help from librarians.
 Library staff are always willing to help you with any questions you may have.
 They can be reached by e-mail, instant messaging, or telephone.
 Don’t be shy about asking them for assistance; they are wonderfully patient and know more about where and how to find information than you’d ever have thought possible.